dianaw353/dotfiles/README.md

 Ansible playbook to set up my setup currently on arch linux (if there is demand ill add other OS's)

+## Arch Linux Prefered `archinstall` Settings
+“This is my preferred Arch Linux installation setup (using: 'archinstall') for using these dotfiles.
+The script will configure everything else you need.”
+- Profile: minimal
+- Audio: None

 ## Requirements

 1. Install the necessary packages